adrianmfi/git-semantic-similarity/README.md

 # git-semantic-similarity

 ## Summary:
-git-semantic-similarity is a command-line tool for finding git commits by semantic search
+Search git commit messages by semantic similarity with sentence-transformers.

+Embeddings are stored on disk for faster retrieval, and can easily be checked into git.

 ## Installation
 Clone and run locally